-Forty-three of the 59 reporting firms providing this metric devoted at least 3% of their client billable hours to pro bono service.
+Forty-three of the 59 reporting firms providing their percentage of pro bono hours devoted at least 3% of their client billable hours to pro bono service.
 Three of those firms reported dedicating more than 10% of paying client billable hours to pro bono work, demonstrating outstanding commitment to pro bono service.